Alexis Akira Toda

 My values

+I am a classical liberal and oppose unnecessary government intervention.
 I find it beautiful when regularity and complexity come together.
 Some corollaries of this statement are:

 • I like mathematics,